vahiwe/openvino_posetextcar/README.md

 you can check it out in `inference.py`.
 You'll work out of the `handle_models.py` file, as well as adding functions calls within the edge app in `app.py`.

-## TODOs

-In `handle_models.py`, you will need to implement `handle_pose`, `handle_text`, and `handle_car`.

-In `app.py`, first, you'll need to use the input shape of the network to call the `preprocessing` function.
-Then, you need to call `handle_output` with the appropriate model argument in order to get the right handling function.
-With that function, you can then feed the output of the inference request in in order to extract the output.

-Note that there is some additional post-processing done for you in `create_output_image` within `app.py` to help display the output back onto the input image.

 ## Testing the apps